ibexa/documentation-user/docs/content_management/create_edit_pages.md

 ### Add blocks

-In Page Builder you can access a toolbox of **Page blocks** — a set of blocks of content that you can add to the zones of the Page.
+In Page Builder you can access a toolbox of **Page blocks** — a set of blocks of content that you can add to the zones of the page.
-Each block is unique in its function and enables you to customize the content appearing on the Page.
+Each block is unique in its function and enables you to customize the content appearing on the page.

 Add a block by dragging it from the toolbox to an empty place on a zone.
 Do not worry about placing blocks in the proper place from the start.